sliu750/Data-Visualization-Team-Project/README.md

 # Overview

 As the global population continues to grow, the demand for food increases, creating environmental challenges.
 Many agricultural practices contribute to environmental degradation.
 For example, cattle farming and the use of agricultural chemicals release greenhouse gases such as methane and nitrous oxide.
 These greenhouse gases trap heat in the atmosphere, worsening air pollution.
 Overgrazing weakens soil quality and reduces biodiversity, leaving ecosystems vulnerable to disruptions.
 Additionally, runoff from fertilizers and pesticides contaminates water sources, jeopardizing human and animal health.
-To better understand how agriculture has impacted the environment, we'll visualize greenhouse gas emissions, biodiversity loss, and water quality degradation.
+To better understand how agriculture has impacted the environment, we'll visualize greenhouse gas emissions, biodiversity changes, and water quality trends.

 # Current Status of Agriculture